 This report proposes the level of boroughs subscriptions and charges to be levied in 2021/22, together with the consolidated revenue income and expenditure budget for 2021/22.
-The report also updates the Executive on the current level of London Councils reserves after considering all current and proposed commitments and the timetable for the overall budget approval process.
-Following consideration by this meeting, proposals will be submitted to the Leaders' Committee meeting on 8 December for final consideration and approval.
+The report also updates the Leaders' Committee on the current level of London Councils reserves after considering all current and proposed commitments and the timetable for the overall budget approval process.
+These proposals were considered by London Councils Executive at its meeting on 10 November and this package was agreed for submission to this Committee for final consideration and approval.